Julian Symons

-Julian Gustave Symons (originally Gustave Julian Symons) (pronounced SIMM-ons; 30 May 1912 – 19 November 1994) was a British crime writer and poet.
+Julian Gustave Symons (originally Gustave Julian Symons, pronounced SIMM-ons; 30 May 1912 – 19 November 1994) was a British crime writer and poet.
 He also wrote social and military history, biography and studies of literature.
 He was born in Clapham, London, and died in Walmer, Kent.

 Life and work

 Julian Symons was born in London to auctioneer Morris Albert Symons (died 1929), of Russian-Polish Jewish immigrant parentage, and Minnie Louise (died 1964), née Bull.
 He was a younger brother, and later the biographer, of writer A. J. A. Symons.
-Like his brother, due to the family's straitened financial circumstances he left school at 14, having attended a "school for backward children" owing to his severe stutter.
+Like his brother, due to the family's straitened financial circumstances, he left school at 14, having attended a "school for backward children" owing to his severe stutter.
 He was subsequently mainly self-educated, whilst working as a typist and clerk for an engineering firm.
 He founded the poetry magazine Twentieth Century Verse in 1937, editing it for two years.
+His crime writing in the 1930s was incidental; later he became a major crime writer; by using irony, he pointed out the violence hidden in everyday life.
+His writing advanced beyond the mystery genre.

-"He turned to crime writing in a light–hearted way before the war and soon afterwards established himself as a leading exponent of it, though his use of irony to show the violence behind the respectable masks of society places many of his books on the level of the orthodox novel."
-As an early Trotskyist, he applied for recognition as an anti-capitalist conscientious objector in World War II, but was refused by his tribunal.
-He chose not to appeal, and ended up in the Royal Armoured Corps 1942 to 1944, when he was invalided out with a non-battle-related arm injury.
+He was a Trotskyist and sought status as a conscientious objector in World War II, but was refused by his tribunal.
+He served in the Royal Armoured Corps 1942 to 1944, when he was invalided out with a non-battle-related arm injury.
 After a period as an advertising copywriter, he became a full-time writer in 1947.
-During his career he won two Edgar Awards from the Mystery Writers of America and, in 1982, received the MWA's Grand Master Award.
+During his career, he won two Edgar Awards from the Mystery Writers of America and, in 1982, received the MWA's Grand Master Award.
 Symons served as the president of the Detection Club from 1976 till 1985.

 Symons's 1972 book Bloody Murder: From the Detective Story to the Crime Novel (published as Mortal Consequences in the US) is one of the best-known critical works in the field of crime fiction.
 Revised editions were published in 1985, 1992 and finally in 1994.
 Symons highlighted the distinction between the classic puzzler mystery, associated with such writers as Agatha Christie and John Dickson Carr, and the more modern "crime novel," which puts emphasis on psychology and motivation.